241580L/DesCode-M1/README.md

 **NOTE:**
 If you pressed the commit button, your changes are commited to the LR but not on Github.
-To save your changes to github, type the following:
+To save your changes to github, perform the following steps:
+1. Click on "Sync Changes" (The blue button with the arrows) OR
+1. Type `git push origin main`

 ##
-1. `git add`
+1. Type `git add`
-2. `git push origin main`
+2. Type `git push origin main`

 ## Basic Commands
 ```